msgflux/msgtrace-sdk/docs/AUTOMATION.md

 **What it does**:
 - Merges PRs via comment commands (PyTorch-style)
+- Updates PR branches with latest changes from base branch
 - Waits up to 10 minutes for CI checks to pass
 - Checks user permissions (write/admin only)
 - Uses squash merge